databrary/curation/workflow/curation_ingest_guide.md

 * Review video materials for content that will require creation of additional metadata as well as sensitive information not to be released
 * Determine and enter data into spreadsheet based on video file and time ranges that comprise a "session"
-* Enter and/or shape participant metadata into the establish spreadsheet template (*TBD*)
+* Enter and/or shape participant metadata into the established spreadsheet template ([current copy is here](https://github.com/databrary/curation/blob/master/spec/templates/ingest_template.xlsx))
 * Ensure that participant metadata is assigned accurately with session metadata
 * Flag any metadata that might need special attention for the ingest process (i.e. needs additional processing or could benefit from automated transformation)
-* Arrange assets (videos and other materials) on the server in as per asset directory template (*PENDING*)
+* Arrange assets (videos and other materials) on the server as per asset directory template ([located here](https://github.com/databrary/curation/blob/master/spec/templates/asset_directory_template.md))
 * Ensure that files are named according to file naming conventions (*PENDING*)

 Once a dataset has been prepared:

-* Transform spreadsheet metadata into ingestable JSON format via script and validate against [JSON schema](http://github.com/databrary/curation/spec/volume.json).
+* Transform spreadsheet metadata into ingestible JSON format via script and validate against [JSON schema](http://github.com/databrary/curation/spec/volume.json).
-* Ingest and transcode metadata and asset data via server scripts.
+* Ingest and transcode metadata and asset data via server scripts ([located here](https://github.com/databrary/curation/tree/master/tools/scripts)).
 * Staff will then review materials as they appear on the site and correct any errors that occurred during the ingest process.
 *Ensure that data has correct permissions applied to them.